ta3ag/lbd/docs/BackendTutorial/source/elf.rst

   00000000         *UND*	00000000 _gp_disp

-The latter llvm-objdump can display the file format and relocation records information since we add the relocation records information in ELF.h as follows,
+The llvm-objdump can display the file format and relocation records information well while the objdump cannot since we add the relocation records information in ELF.h as follows,

 .. rubric:: include/support/ELF.h
 .. code-block:: c++